 Impact and Programs

-3. Expanded our Minnetonka campus and outreach in community-based settings: With a continued commitment to meet increasing community needs, we completed the renovation and expansion of our campus in Minnetonka and grew our services in strategic partner sites across Hennepin County.
-In total, we served an additional 545 children in early intervention and treatment, reaching over 21% more children and families than ever before.
+3. Expanded our Minnetonka campus and outreach in community-based settings: With a continued commitment to meet increasing community needs, we leveraged our renovated and expanded campus in Minnetonka, thereby making good on our promise to double our capacity, and grew our services in strategic partner sites across Hennepin County.
+In total, we served an additional 545 children in early intervention and treatment, reaching over 21% more children and families in the last year than ever before.

 Community or Constituency Served

 In FY 17, St. David's Center served 3,316 children and their families in the following ways: 395 in our Early Childhood Education Program; 2,371 in our Early Intervention and Treatment Services; and 550 in our Life-Phase Services.

 The geographic area served by St. David's Center is the seven-county Twin Cities metropolitan area, primarily Minneapolis and surrounding communities in Hennepin County.